Content marketing is a valuable marketing strategy that virtually any company can benefit from.

 You’ll need a basic content marketing strategy if you don’t have one already.
 Without organized and clear goals, your ideas may not even make it past the drawing board.

-To create one, first think about how your content strategy will help your team in the following ways:
+To create one, first think about how your content strategy will help your marketing department in the following ways:

 - Match content goals with buyer needs: How does your content help your customers?
 Does it address their concerns?
 Not keeping your audience in mind is detrimental to your overall strategy, so it’s necessary to remember what will be most helpful to them.